dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Moving Panes

-You can move vscode tabs using the following builtin commands:
+You can move VS Code tabs using the following builtin commands:
 - `View: Move Editor Into Next Group`
 - `View: Move Editor Into Previous Group`